outkit/csharp-client/README.md

 This is the official [C#](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/) client for the [Outkit](https://outkit.io/) [API](https://docs.outkit.io/).

-## Contributors
-The initial version of this client was created by [Keith Giddings](https://github.com/krgiddings).
-In later versions, [Tor Erik Dahlsrud](https://github.com/dahlsrud) made significant contributions.

-## Questions?
-Comments?
-Feel free to [create a GitHub issue](https://github.com/outkit/csharp-client/issues) with any questions or comments you might have about an API client.
-If you want to contact us less publicly, you can find the most current ways of doing so on [our web page](https://outkit.io/contact).

 ## Getting started
 - On outkit.io:
   - Create an Outkit account